-- 15. Street Name Suffix Type-examples include, ST, CT, AVE, DR, such as Marley ST or Winterberry DR. You may edit this field. - 16.
-Street Name Suffix Direction-examples include, N, W, SE, such as Waverly Dr S. You may edit this field. - 17.
+- 10. House Number-housing unit or group quarters assigned house number, which can contain numbers, letters, hyphens, or other characters.
+You may edit this field to record correct house numbers. - 11.
+Street Name Prefix Qualifier-examples include, EXT, ALT, BUS, OLD, such as ALT Rt 30 or OLD Warren Rd.
+You may edit this field. - 12.
+Street Name Prefix Direction-examples include, N, W, SE, such as N Elm St or SE Chestnut Dr. You may edit this field. - 13.
+Street Prefix Type-examples include, HWY, RT, US, such as HWY 154 or RT 222.
+You may edit this field. - 14.
+Street Name-full street or road name such as Apple Blossom or 9th.
+You may edit this field to record correct street names. - 15.
+Street Name Suffix Type-examples include, ST, CT AVE, DR, such as Marley ST or Winterberry DR. You may edit this field. - 16.
+Street Name Suffix Direction-examples include, N, W, SE such as Waverly Dr S. You may edit this field. - 17.
 Street Name Suffix Qualifier-examples include, EXT, ALT, BUS, such as 6th St EXT.
 You may edit this field. - 18.
-Location Description or GQ Name-description of a living quarters (e.g., Red Brick Ranch w/White Shutters) or name of group quarters (e.g. Dobbs Hall).
-If the value in the Group Quarters Flag field is "Y," you must edit or enter the GQ name in the Location Description or GQ Name field.
+Location Description or GQ Name-description of a living quarter (e.g., Brick Ranch w/White Shutters) or name of group quarters (e.g. Monteith Hall).
+If the value in the Group Quarters Flag field is "Y", you must edit or enter the GQ name in the Location Description or GQ Name field.